su-ntu-ctp/6m-software-1.3-test-method/lesson.md

 If you face issue running `jest` in the `devDependency`, a quick remedy is to run `npm i -g jest` first.

-### Note for Instructors
+> Note for instructors

-- Run all `.js` files with `node` in the Terminal.
+> - Run all `.js` files with `node` in the Terminal.
-- While running JS code, use debugging terminal to visually guide learners how codes are executed.
+> - While running JS code, use debugging terminal to visually guide learners how codes are executed.

 ---